aceismtemple/new-heavens-and-a-new-earth/Topics/PrayingDirection.md

 This practice comes from:

-* **1 Kings 8:44–48**, where Solomon prays that God will hear the prayers of the people “when they pray toward this place.”
+* **1 Kings 8:44–48**, where Solomon prays that HaShem will hear the prayers of the people “when they pray toward this place.”
 * **Talmud, Berakhot 30a**, which instructs that one should direct their heart and body toward the Temple.

 ### Practical custom